Alberton (SA)

 Table Chart PROFILE FAQ

 Alberton has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 4.8% in the past year, showing an estimated employment growth of 4.5%.
-As of September 2025, 1,137 residents are employed while the unemployment rate is 0.8% higher than Greater Adelaide's rate of 3.9%.
+Its unemployment rate was 3.4% in the past year, with an estimated employment growth of 4.0%.
+As of December 2025, 1,049 residents are employed while the unemployment rate is 0.4% below Greater Adelaide's rate of 3.8%.

-Workforce participation is at 71.0%, slightly higher than Greater Adelaide's 66.4%.
-According to Census responses, only 10.8% of residents work from home.
+Workforce participation is 68.5%, compared to Greater Adelaide's 66.0%.
+Only 10.8% of residents work from home, though Covid-19 lockdown impacts should be considered.
 Leading employment industries include health care & social assistance, education & training, and construction.
-The area has a specialization in education & training with an employment share 1.2 times the regional level.
+Education & training has a particularly high share at 1.2 times the regional level.

-However, professional & technical services are under-represented at 5.2%, compared to Greater Adelaide's 7.3%.
-Employment opportunities locally may be limited as indicated by the working population count versus resident population.
-Between September 2024 and September 2025, employment levels increased by 4.5% and labour force grew by 4.6%, maintaining a stable unemployment rate.
-In comparison, Greater Adelaide recorded employment growth of 3.0% and labour force growth of 2.9%, with a slight decrease in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Alberton's employment mix, local employment is estimated to increase by 6.4% over five years and 13.5% over ten years.
+However, professional & technical services are under-represented at 5.2% compared to Greater Adelaide's 7.3%.
+The area appears to offer limited local employment opportunities, as indicated by Census data on working population versus resident population.
+Between December 2024 and December 2025, employment levels increased by 4.0% while labour force grew by 3.1%, causing the unemployment rate to fall by 0.8 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 4.2%, labour force growth of 3.9%, with unemployment falling by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Alberton.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Alberton's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment